 In South Africa, RSB partnered with Sunchem SA and SkyNRG who developed a novel energy tobacco crop called “Solaris”.
 Solaris is a traditionally cross-bred variety of tobacco that contains no nicotine, has high seed and limited leaf production compared to traditional tobacco.
 These normally undesirable traits make Solaris an ideal feedstock for biofuel production.

-The RSB offers trusted, credible tools and solutions for sustainability and biomaterials certification that mitigate business risk, fuel the bioeconomy, and contribute to the UN Sustainable Development Goals that enable the restoration of ecosystems and the promotion of food security.
+The RSB offers trusted, credible tools and solutions for sustainability and biomaterials certification that mitigate business risk, fuel the bioeconomy, and contribute to the UN Sustainable Development Goals that enable the protection of ecosystems and the promotion of food security.

 International Environment House 2